-The quadrupole moment for the rho meson is obtained when $Q^2$ approaches zero; the quadrupole electromagnetic form factor being negative for other values of $Q^2$, which can be seen in Fig.~\ref{pfig10}.
-As for the electromagnetic and charge form factors, calculations performed at equal times, for both components of the electromagnetic current, give the same numerical results, which we can see in the figure, the black and blue curves, are totally indistinguishable.
-On the other hand, the calculation on the light front also reproduces the same results with the reference prescription~\cite{Grach1984}, with the use of the plus component of the electromagnetic current (orange line in the figure).
-When calculating this electromagnetic form factor using the minus component of the electromagnetic current, taking into account only the valence matrix elements of the minus component of the current electromagnetic, we have a very significant difference in the results (dashed red line in the figure).

-However, taking into account the non-valence terms (or zero modes) of the matrix elements of the minus component of the electromagnetic current, we can see in Fig. \ref{pfig10}, solid green curve, produces exactly the same results when we use the plus component of the electromagnetic current, both at equal times and or, in the light-front \cite{deMelo2012,deMelo2019}.
+and the quadrupole electromagnetic form factor being negative for other values of $Q^2$, which can be seen in Fig.~\ref{pfig10}.
+As for the electromagnetic and charge form factors, calculations performed at the equal times, for both components of the electromagnetic current, give the same numerical results, we can see in the figure, the black and blue curves, are totally indistinguishable.
+On the other hand, the calculation on the light front also reproduces the same results with the prescription from the Ref. \cite{Grach1984}, with the plus component of the electromagnetic current (orange line in the figure).
+However, when calculating this electromagnetic form factor using the minus component of the electromagnetic current, taking into account only the valence matrix elements of the minus component of the current electromagnetic, we have a very significant difference in the results (dashed red line in the figure).
+But, upon considering the nonvalence terms (or zero modes) of the matrix elements of the minus component of the electromagnetic current, we observe that the solid green curve in Fig. $\ref{pfig10}$ yields identical results to those obtained using the plus component of the electromagnetic current, both at equal times and within the light-front formalism \cite{deMelo2012,deMelo2019}.

-For the numerical calculations, the vector bound state mass is $m_v=0.775$~GeV, constituient quark masses are $0.430$~GeV, and the regulator mass, $m_R=3.0$~GeV, the same value used in the ref.~\cite{deMelo2019}, in order to reproduced the $\rho$-meson experimental proprieties~\cite{PDG}.
+For the numerical calculations, the vector meson mass is $m_v = 0.775$ GeV.
+The constituent quark masses are $0.430$ GeV, and the regulator mass, $m_R = 3.0$ GeV, matches the value used in Ref.~\cite{deMelo2019}.
+This choice was made to reproduce the experimental properties of the $\rho$-meson, as detailed in Ref.~\cite{PDG}.